Horizon Verjus

 A New Idea

-With a background in local wines and sustainable cocktail-making, it naturally followed that Kevin Murphy became a local food advocate.
-After moving to Littleton, CO in 2021, Kevin combined his drinkmaking expertise with his belief in the farm-to-table movement and founded Horizon Verjus, a maker of “green juice” from unripe grapes.
+With a background in wine and sustainable cocktail-making, it was only natural that Kevin Murphy became an advocate for local food.
+After moving to Littleton, Colorado, in 2021, he combined his beverage expertise with his passion for the farm-to-table movement to found Horizon Verjus, a producer of "green juice" made from unripe grapes.

 “We founded our business to make a difference in Colorado's food system by creating sustainable, upcycled Verjus.”